DrewML/aim-server/README.md

 ## Things I wish I knew before I started

 -   The [unofficial docs I was following for SNAC 17,07](http://iserverd1.khstu.ru/oscar/snac_17_07.html) are wrong about the size of the auth key length field (should be 2 byte, docs say 4)
--   The list of TLV tags are scoped to each service.
-In other words, auth and boss servers can both have a TLV with tag 0x1, used for completely different things.
+-   TLV "tags" (integer used to represent them) seem to be reused often.
+In other words, auth and boss servers can both have multiple TLV with tag 0x1, used for completely different things.
+They seem to change per request/response